 website / CMS / data capture

 What a place, the new website we've created for Place Careers.
-Developing this clever brand was a pleasure for us.
-Taking influence from London's Street signs, the design is about the balance in the typography as well as those images, covering all aspects of London's great and varied architecture.
-The perfect backdrop for the wealth of careers available in the architecture industry.
+Developing this clever existing brand was a pleasure for us.
+Taking influence from London Street signs, this site is all about the balance in the typography as well as those images.
+Imagery covering all aspects of London's great and varied architecture, from Regent Street to a grubby corner of Hackney, is the perfect backdrop for the wealth of careers available in the architecture industry.

-Built with a CMS so the client can update the site with all things architecture.
-Visitors can apply for jobs and register for future vacancies.
+The site runs off a CMS giving the client the ability to update the site with all things architecture.
+Visitors to the site can apply for jobs as well as register for future vacancies.
 Take a look you may find the career of your dreams.

 website / CMS / data capture / online shop

 We are delighted to announce the launch of the new Pieminister website.
-The site now fuses all their online activity, incorporating twitter, flickr, facebook and youtube as well as the Pieminister blog.
+After much hard work we can all be pleased with the latest online incarnation of this great brand.
+The site now fuses all the online activity, incorporating twitter, flickr, facebook and youtube as well as the Pieminister blog.

 All aspects of the site are controlled by the client via a new bespoke built cms, enabling the site to keep up with all things pie.